Live Decoy Bird Traps

 Animals in the Wild

-SPCA advocates for the use of trapping methods that minimise the negative welfare harms caused to targeted and non-targeted animals.
+SPCA advocates that only trapping methods that minimise the negative welfare harms caused to targeted and non-targeted animals.

 SPCA opposes the use of live decoys traps (such as Larsen traps, peegee traps) to trap and reduce the population of other birds because of the potential injury and distress caused to the confined animal.